Creating Responsive Email Templates Without Flexbox for Better Compatibility

 Why Avoid Flexbox in Email Templates?

-Lack of Support in Popular Email Clients – Gmail, Outlook, and Yahoo strip advanced CSS properties like flex-direction
+Lack of Support in Popular Email Clients – Gmail, Outlook, and Yahoo strip advanced CSS properties like flex-direction, align-items, and justify-content.

 Email Security Filters – Some email clients remove unsupported styles to prevent security risks.